 The nap, or thickness of the roller cover, will also be important, depending on the texture or roughness of the surface being painted:

-- 3/8" to 1/2" - Medium surfaces like sand finishes, lightly textured stucco or wood.
+- 3/8" to 1/2" - Medium surfaces like sand finishes, lightly textured plaster or wood, paneling, and acoustical tile.

-- 3/4" to 1-1/2" - Rough surfaces like brick, concrete, stucco, textured walls, Spanish plaster, concrete block, corrugated metal, and rough wood.
+- 3/4" to 1-1/2" - Rough surfaces like brick, concrete, stucco, textured ceilings or walls, Spanish plaster, concrete block, corrugated metal, and rough wood.